puppetlabs-toy-chest/puppetlabs-node_openstack/README.markdown

   http://uec-images.ubuntu.com/oneiric/current/oneiric-server-cloudimg-amd64.tar.gz

-Devstack will automatically create an image for the micro kernel Cirros which can be referenced as: ami-00000003.
+Devstack will automatically create an image for the micro OS Cirros which can be referenced as: ami-00000003.
 This image is sufficient for testing the provisioning component of OpenStack Provisioner, but it is not possible to install Puppet on this image.